 Selection criteria for these top frameworks include several key factors:

-Django continues to reign supreme in the Python web development ecosystem for good reason.
+Django continues to reign supreme in the Python web framework ecosystem for good reason.
 Known for its “batteries included” philosophy, Django provides a comprehensive set of tools and features right out of the box, making it an excellent choice for both small and large-scale projects.

 Django excels in projects that require rapid development without compromising on functionality or scalability.
 It’s particularly well-suited for content management systems, e-commerce platforms, and social networking sites.
 Companies like Instagram, Mozilla, and NASA use Django, which is a testament to its power and flexibility.